-You have got some options for adding some serious brick, feng shui to your bedroom!
+You have got some options for adding some serious brick feng shui to your bedroom!

-You heard me right.
-For your LEGO® wall art you want to hang, you want to ensure those bricks are stuck together.
-Here’s why: if by some possibility your LEGO® wall art falls from the wall, it will break when it hits the ground, when it hits the ground, those pieces will shoot off into hundreds of different directions.
-A LEGO®-friendly adhesive ensures that if the wall art falls, chances are it will be in only be in a few pieces.
 Le-Glue is an awesome compromise in this situation.
 The glue is a Shark Tank product brought to the building table by a small lad who wanted to keep his LEGO® together, but could ensure that they would still come apart at a later date.
 Yes, it holds the pieces together, but placing the bricks in warm water releases them.
 This allows them to be used again, meaning it is not permanent!

-Now, move on and choose one of these methods!
+Now, choose one of these mounting methods!

 1. The Lean-Back Method for LEGO® Wall Art

 Sometimes the best nail is no nail at all.
-Prop smaller LEGO art on:
+Prop smaller LEGO® art on:

 - A floating shelf